Engoo Blog Language Tips

 What Does "Stuff" Mean and How Do You Use It?

-If you’ve watched English-language movies or listened to people speaking in English, you’ve probably heard the word “stuff” often.
-But what exactly does it mean and why is it so common?
+If you listen to native English speakers, you'll probably hear “stuff” often.
+But what does it mean and why is it so common?

-Stuff is a unique word because of the many ways it can be used.
+"Stuff" is unique because of the many ways it can be used.
 It’s best to explain it with examples, so that’s what we’ll do in this article.
-When we’re finished, you should be ready to start using it in your own conversations right away.
+When we’re finished, you'll be ready to use it in your own conversations right away.

-Someone trying to close a suitcase filled with too many items
+A frustrated woman trying to close a suitcase stuffed with clothes

-On the other hand, if you don’t have much time, you may quickly grab items and push them into your bag without worrying about neatness.
-In this second case, you are “stuffing” your bag.
-The nuance is that you are putting something into a space roughly, forcefully or without care for neatness.
+But if you don’t have much time, you might grab items and force them inside quickly.
+In this second case, you're “stuffing” your suitcase — putting something into a space roughly or without much care.

 The waiter grabbed the tip off the table and stuffed it into his pocket.